metio/terraform-provider-k8s/docs/data-sources/temporal_io_temporal_cluster_v1beta1_manifest.md

 - `relabelings` (Attributes List) 'relabelings' configures the relabeling rules to apply the target's metadata labels.
 The Operator automatically adds relabelings for a few standard Kubernetes fields.
 The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
 More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--target_limit--relabelings))
 - `scheme` (String) HTTP scheme to use for scraping.  'http' and 'https' are the expected values unless you rewrite the '__scheme__' label via relabeling.
 If empty, Prometheus uses the default value 'http'.
 - `scrape_timeout` (String) Timeout after which Prometheus considers the scrape to be failed.
 If empty, Prometheus uses the global scrape timeout unless it is less than the target's scrape interval value in which the latter is used.
-- `target_port` (String) Name or number of the target port of the 'Pod' object behind the Service, the port must be specified with container port property.
-Deprecated: use 'port' instead.
+- `target_port` (String) Name or number of the target port of the 'Pod' object behind the Service.
+The port must be specified with the container's port property.
 - `tls_config` (Attributes) TLS configuration to use when scraping the target. (see [below for nested schema](#nestedatt--spec--metrics--prometheus--scrape_config--service_monitor--override--target_limit--tls_config))
 - `track_timestamps_staleness` (Boolean) 'trackTimestampsStaleness' defines whether Prometheus tracks staleness of the metrics that have an explicit timestamp present in scraped data.
 Has no effect if 'honorTimestamps' is false.
 It requires Prometheus >= v2.48.0.